Perfect Diet - Perfect Nutrition

 Magnesium, Manganese and Lysine

 Magnesium may be more important for healthy bones than calcium, and magnesium deficiencies are more common.
-Excessive calcium deplete magnesium from the body.
-Magnesium and manganese are minerals found in meat, fish, fowl, seafood, nuts, seeds and vegetables.
+Excessive calcium depletes magnesium from the body.
+Magnesium and manganese are minerals found in meat, fish, fowl, seafood, nuts, seeds, and vegetables.
 Magnesium is essential for bone health because it is one of the components of bone.
 It is also very important for heart health and the prevention of hypertension.
 Most people who live on processed foods are grossly deficient in this important nutrient.
 The result can be bone loss.

 Magnesium has been ignored as a dietary requirement for healthy bones because milk does not contain magnesium.
 The dairy industry has promoted calcium to the extreme and kept silent about magnesium.
 In truth, milk is bad for the bones as proven in scientific studies above.

-Magnesium is important to prevent osteoporosis, high blood pressure, heart disease, heart palpitations, diabetes, asthma, chronic bronchitis, migraine headaches, muscle cramps, premenstrual syndrome, chronic fatigue syndrome, fibromyalgia, depression and other psychiatric disorders.
-People are commonly magnesium deficient so this magnesium supplement is highly recommended.
+Magnesium is important to prevent osteoporosis, high blood pressure, heart disease, heart palpitations, diabetes, asthma, chronic bronchitis, migraine headaches, muscle cramps, premenstrual syndrome, chronic fatigue syndrome, fibromyalgia, depression, and other psychiatric disorders.
+People are commonly magnesium deficient, so this magnesium supplement is highly recommended.
 Take one Chelated Calcium-Magnesium 500/250 mg with a meal.
 Take one Magnesium Glycinate 400 200 mg three times a day with a meal.
 Break the magnesium glycinate in half.
 Take one half about one-quarter of the way through the meal and the other half at the three-quarter point to help distribute the magnesium.
-KAL Magnesium Glycinate 400 is the highly absorption form of magnesium chelated with amino acids that can be taken at twice the dosage as other brands without causing intestinal distress.
+KAL Magnesium Glycinate 400 is the highly-absorbed form of magnesium chelated with amino acids that can be taken at twice the dosage as other brands without causing intestinal distress.
 Do not substitute another brand.
 Magnesium is essential for a healthy heart and cardiovascular system.

 Essential Facts About Magnesium.